Rack Awareness in Hadoop HDFS – An Introductory Guide

 This policy improves write performance and network traffic without compromising fault tolerance.

 In the above GIF, we are having a file “File.txt” divided into three blocks A, B, and C. To provide fault tolerance, HDFS creates replicas of blocks.
 NameNode places the first copy of each block on the closest DataNode, the second replica of each block on different DataNode on the same rack, and the third replica on different DataNode on a different rack.

 - Faster replication operation: Since the replicas are placed within the same rack it would use higher bandwidth and lower latency hence making it faster.

-- Provide maximize network bandwidth and low latency: Rack awareness enables Hadoop to maximize network bandwidth by favoring blocks transfer within a rack rather than transferring between racks.
-Especially with rack awareness, the YARN is able to optimize MapReduce job performance by assigning tasks to nodes that are ‘closer’ to their data in terms of network topology.
+Rack Awareness enables Hadoop to maximize network bandwidth by favoring the transfer of blocks within racks over transfer between racks.
+Especially with rack awareness, the YARN is able to optimize MapReduce job performance.
+It assigns tasks to nodes that are ‘closer’ to their data in terms of network topology.
 This is particularly beneficial in cases where tasks cannot be assigned to nodes where their data is stored locally.